Billings Bypass project logo

 Will there be impact to groundwater levels?

-To prevent changes to groundwater levels, roadside ditches are designed to convey surface drainage above groundwater levels.
+Roadside ditches are designed to convey surface drainage above groundwater levels to prevent changes to groundwater levels.
 Any existing groundwater drainage channels affected by the new roadway will be reconstructed to continue collecting and transmitting groundwater.

 Will I be able to bike or walk along the Billings Bypass?

-Yes, you will be able to bike and walk along the new road.
-Nearly all Montana roads, excluding the urban freeways, are generally considered open to bicycle and pedestrian traffic, either directly on the street, on road shoulders, or on sidewalks.
+Yes, you can bike and walk along the new road.
+Nearly all Montana roads, excluding the urban freeways, are generally considered open to bicycle and pedestrian traffic, either directly on the street, road shoulders, or sidewalks.
 A 10-foot shared-use path has been constructed on the Yellowstone River Bridge.

 Will the traffic noise be a disturbance?